wehouse/movie-reviews-sentiment-analyzer/README.md

 This translates into accuracy of correctly predicting test values by 296/400 ~ %75

+10-fold cross validation accuracy resulted in %70.5 with a standard deviation of %3.54, this indicates that we have a
+* HIGH bias (low accuracy, underfitting most likely) and LOW variance (good generalization, not suffering from overfitting)

 ## How to deploy and run?
 ### From Code